Python-Test-Engineer/AI-KB-BOOK/docs/index.md

 ![crowd-sourced-fields](./images/rag/crowd-sourced-answers.png)

-## Agentic AI Agents
+## AI Agents

+The definition of and Agent is quite broad and varied.

+Github states: "Agentic AI refers to artificial intelligence capable of making decisions, planning, and adapting to new information in real time.
+AI agents learn and enhance their performance through feedback, utilizing advanced algorithms and sensory inputs to execute tasks and engage with their environments."

+Perhaps a simple version is from Langchain, which defines and agent as using LLM to determin the flow of an app.

-Usisng Langgraph, we can convert business case flowcharts to Agentic workflows.
+Using Langgraph, we can convert business case flowcharts to Agentic workflows.

 This is the compiled workflow for an example Langgraph workflow.